mekedron/module-cart-popup/README.md

 Please consider following this project's author, [Nikita Rabykin](https://github.com/durexlovesex), and consider starring the project to show your :heart: and support.

+**WARNING.**
+Currently the module is being developed.
+Please, check all the _TODOs_ in the code comments and please don't hesitate to contribute :wink:

 ## Install

 Install with [composer](https://getcomposer.org/):